 Answer: The phrase "handwriting (or writing) on the wall" is used to denote a warning that a negative or otherwise disastrous event will soon occur.
 The fascinating origination of the phrase and its meaning comes from the book of Daniel!

 Belshazzar, the son of King Nabonidus, began to co-reign over the Babylonian empire with his father starting in 553 B.C.
-In 539 he decides to hold, in Babylon, a great feast for one thousand of his nobles (Daniel 5:1).
+He decides, in 539, to hold in Babylon a great feast for one thousand of his nobles (Daniel 5:1).
 No expense is spared in carrying out the lavish banquet!

 During the revelry Belshazzar, now drunk from wine, commands that the holy vessels Nebuchadnezzar took from Jerusalem's temple be brought to the festivities.
 He then proceeds to have himself and his honored guests drink from these gold and silver goblets.
 The party guests soon begin to use the vessels, in a contemptuous act against God, to celebrate and praise their own pagan deities (Daniel 5:2 - 4)!